coookies369/DeminishingReturns/README.md

 ![Catalog](https://raw.githubusercontent.com/coookies369/DeminishingReturns/main/Images/Catalog.png)

+Because going to the same moon repeatedly will reduce it's scrap count, paid moons become less worthwhile.
+Consider a mod to adjust their prices [such as this one](https://thunderstore.io/c/lethal-company/p/coookies369/MoonCostMultiplier/) (made by me :3)

 ## Compatibility

 The mod is now compatible with LethalLevelLoader.
 It is not compatible with TerminalFormatter, but it will work anyway if LethalLevelLoader is also installed.